 Wanting to supercharge your NPS campaign ROI with deeper insights and targeted solutions?
-It’s all possible with analytics says Datamine’s Sally Carey
+It’s all possible with analytics, says Datamine’s Sally Carey

 Net Promoter Score (NPS) feels like it’s been around forever but in fact it’s a relatively new business metric, first articulated by Fred Reichheld of management consultants Bain & Company in 1993 (it’s a registered trademark too).
 While its foundations lie in the concepts underlying decades of customer satisfaction surveys, NPS simplified the entire vocation down to a single customer question: ‘On a scale of 1-10, how likely is it that you would recommend our company/product/service to a friend or colleague?’
 Respondents with a 9 or 10 are considered promoters, 7 to 8 are passives, and 0 to 6 are detractors.
 An organisation’s NPS is then calculated by subtracting the percentage of detractors from the percentage of promoters — with any score above zero being considered a positive result.
-It’s simple, and for time-pressured marketers with a lot going on, the simple grading offered by an NPS score was initially very attractive.
+It’s simple, and for time-pressured marketers with a lot going on, the simple grading offered by an NPS was initially very attractive.

 In more recent times, however, criticism of NPS has mounted.
-Companies with positive NPS scores, for instance, have been surprised by consumer behaviour that seems counterintuitive.
+Companies with a positive NPS, for instance, have been surprised by consumer behaviour that seems counterintuitive.
 Customer satisfaction, for example, hasn’t necessarily equated to loyalty and many businesses have been surprised when customers who were apparently very satisfied with their new TV, insurance policy or hotel suite, chose an alternative supplier the next time the opportunity arose.
 What’s missing, they say, is answers to the all-important ‘why’ and ‘how’ questions and while NPS provides a broad positive or negative outline – deeper insight into the reasons behind the score (and what to do about it), is lacking.
 For businesses whose NPS campaigns raised more questions than they answered, one solution has been to follow up with respondents manually – with additional phone or email surveys aimed at filling in the blanks.
 The problem, however, is that these surveys are expensive to deploy and risk alienating respondents with too many unwanted communications.